MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Get-EXOMailboxFolderPermission.md

 monikerRange: "exchonline-ps"
 ---

-# Get-EXOMailboxFolderPermission
+# Get-ExoMailboxFolderPermission

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
-For more information, see [Use the Exchange Online PowerShell V2 module](https://rdocs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell-v2).
+For more information, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell-v2).

+Use the Get-ExOMailboxFolderPermission cmdlet to view folder-level permissions in mailboxes.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX

 ```
-Get-EXOMailboxFolderPermission
+Get-ExoMailboxFolderPermission
  [-User <String>]
  [-GroupMailbox]
  [[-Identity] <String>]